 We’re big fans of podcasts here at BOP.
 First, we have the fantastic Song Exploder - a series where musicians deconstruct one of their own songs each week, giving you an inside view of how some of your favourite songs came together.
 Next, Still Processing - hosted by NYTimes culture critic, Wesley Morris and technology reporter, Jenna Wortham, each episode uses the week’s biggest pop culture headlines for fascinating larger discussions about politics, race and society at large.
 And finally, 99% Invisible – a series focused on all that goes into the things we don’t think about; the unnoticed architecture and design that shape our world.
 Still available to listen, we strongly recommend the two podcasts (here and here) ‘Usonia’ on Frank Lloyd Wright.
 Prior to becoming one of the most well-known architects in the world, Wright created a small and inexpensive yet beautiful house.
 This modest home would go on to shape the way working and middle class Americans live to this day – with Wright starting a movement he called Usonia.
 He imagined Usonia would become a nation of modest but well made, well designed beautiful homes for the working and middle-classes.
 He believed that the architecture of Usonia would prove that architecture could shape culture – that design could make the world a better place.

 This year was also a great year for discovering new places.
-As well as the beautiful Slovenian capital Ljubljana and it’s nearby Lake Bled, we discovered Farm Cultural Park in Favara, Sicilia.
+As well as the beautiful Slovenian capital Ljubljana and it’s nearby Lake Bled (other great suggestions found on Jen Reviews here), we discovered Farm Cultural Park in Favara, Sicilia.
 Founded in 2010, Farm Cultural Park managed to transform the remote and semi-abandoned city centre of Favara into an incredibly active and creative town.
 The organisation is now a buzzing cultural centre, featuring exhibitions, workshops, concerts and events.
 In the last few years the cultural centre played a central role in the renovation of the city’s economy, bringing tourists in and making residents willing to live in the city again.

 Next, the Junibacken Museum in Stockholm.
 Inspired by Astrid Lindgrin, the Swedish author of the much loved Pippy Longstocking books amongst others, Junibacken is a children’s cultural centre with books at its heart.
 Not a conventional museum or visitor attraction, the centre uses books and their familiar characters to encourage creativity and imagination.
 This is achieved through exhibitions and theatre performances, with 1,600 performances a year and the largest children’s bookshop in Sweden.
 Interestingly, all the profits they make go back into their activities, receiving no state subsidy and are financed completely from their own earnings.